Last Updated on November 23, 2023 by Laura Teso

 We proceeded towards the Piazza della Libertà (meaning Freedom) with the Town Hall Loggia (the one with the beautiful clock), via Roma and Porta Dieda (with a Lion painted on the exterior side) and Piazza Garibaldi, where we stopped for lunch at the Danieli Café.
 We chose to eat al fresco.
 But the interior was also pleasant.
 Food was very good, service polite.
 The waiter and the waitresses were gentle and smiling.

 After lunch we visited the Civic Museum and then a very peculiar bookshop, la Libreria Palazzo Roberti, located in an aristocratic 1700s palace.
 Astounding.
-Each room is dedicated to a topic, and has its own supervisor.
 And the staff was super nice, letting me lurk here and there to take pictures, including the rear garden (thank you!) and the hall on the top floor (some local musicians were preparing their instruments for an exhibition – so I could also enjoy some music in the process).

 In the end we walked towards Porta delle Grazie.
 Under the door you can see the Caffé Italia, where once also George Sand stopped.
 Now it is sadly closed so that we couldn’t see the interior.
 And now begins the touching part of the day.
 Just passed Porta dell Grazie, begins il Viale dei Martiri, Martyrs Avenue.
 There you will see a series of trees.
 Each displaying a little flower vase, a date and sometimes a photo.
 These are a few of the young boys died during the II world war.
 There is also a panel, explaining the 1944 Massacre: September 1944.
 German and Fascist troops surrounded the Grappa mountain, in order to round up the partisans hiding there.

 To cheer up a bit we reached the river along via Pusterla to admire the bridge once again -from another perspective- and enjoy the Sun, before returning home.
-But now, since I feel the duty to cheer up you too I decided to translate in English a funny poster displayed outside a café next to the bridge.
-It was displayed together with others promoting grappa toothpaste and grappa lipstick (clearly fake).
-It was written in Venetian dialect and said more or less:
+But now, since I feel the duty to cheer up you too I decided to translate in English a funny poster displayed outside a café next to the bridge together with others promoting grappa toothpaste and grappa lipstick (clearly fake).
+It was in Venetian dialect and said more or less:

 Bassano del Grappa alcohol level chart